MayurPato/Vehicle-Registration-Number-Detection/README.md

 The YOLOv5s model utilized for detecting license plates on identified vehicles was custom trained on a dataset comprising 754 images.
 These images were specifically prepared to focus on a single class: license plate.
 The dataset preparation process was facilitated using RoboFlow.

-To utilize the Sort module, it must be downloaded from [this repository](https://github.com/abewley/sort).
+Note: To utilize the Sort module, it must be downloaded from [this repository](https://github.com/abewley/sort).